BluemlJ/GSAT/README.md

 Building/Installation
 ----
-The newest version of the software can be found unter pipelines by downloading the latest build.
+The newest version of the software can be found under the release tab (v1.0) by downloading the build.
 This build includes a lib folder and a jar file.
 An additionally installation is not necessary, start our software by starting the jar.

 A smaller console version can be start with the commandline by adding the parameter c.

 Users Guide
 -----